mattpolsky1/big-data-bowl/README.md

 Once local data paths are set, these analysis files should be run first, as they assume model outputs already exist.

 ## Shiny App
-`DataPrep.Rmd`
+`app_code.Rmd`
 `app.R`

-These files handle data preparation and power the Shiny app used to explore anticipation and impact metrics interactively.
+These files handle data preparation & pre-loads GIFs to power the Shiny app used to explore anticipation and impact metrics interactively.